risabhmishra/parking_management_system/README.md

 3. Run `python3 parking_management.py --input_file=<input_file_path> --output_file=<output_file_path>` to run with output_file.
 This will write all the output to the output_file.

-4. You can also run the test cases separately as `python3 test_parking_management.py` present inside 'Tests' Directory.
+4. You can also run the test cases separately as `python3 test_parking_management.py`.
 This runs the 6 test cases written in file.
 This is very useful when you want to create your own function and test it simultaneously.